Texas-Tim/SignUpSheet/README.md

 First lambda (Database Update Function) receives the participant information, including:
 1. Full Name
-2. Email (used for confirmation or switching teams, so requires input twice)
-3. Company (might remove, wanted for multi-customer events)
+3. Company (Added for future implementation with optional team assignments based on optional variables such as Company for multi-customer events)
-4. Location (might remove)
 5. Job Title (used for event host to deduce experience, but is likely redundant.
 Might remove)
 6. AWS Experience (Self rated.
 Scale of 0-5 with 0 being no experience and 5 being absolutely confident)
+7. Preferred Language (Defaults to English.
+Added for future implementation with optional team assignments based on optional variables such as language)
 7. Virtual Attendance (For Hybrid Game Days.
 Might remove)

 Once the Database Update Function receives the information, it runs through approximately 2 types of passes over the databases: Distribution rounds, and Database Passes

 **Distribution rounds**: Currently up to three rounds.
 The current number (1, 2, or 3) will force the function to fill up the first 50% of teams completely, then the next 25% and finally the last 25%.
 Logic is simple enough to add even more distribution rounds if required.

 **Database Passes**: There are up to three passes over the database with decreasing strictness.
+(TODO, add optional passes when indicated in the CFT to distribute based on optional parameters, such as language)

 1. First pass: Enforces a maximum of 1 highly experienced player (rated 4+), a maximum of 2 players with middle experience (rated 3), and a maximum of 2 low experience players (rated <=2)
 2. Second pass: Enforces a maximum of 2 highly experienced player (rated 4+), a maximum of 3 players with middle experience (rated 3), and a maximum of 3 low experience players (rated <=2)